forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

     * One Apex Debugger session is included with Performance Edition orgs, Unlimited Edition orgs, and Partner Business Orgs.
     * To purchase Apex Debugger sessions for Enterprise Edition orgs, or to purchase more sessions for orgs that already have allocated sessions, contact Salesforce.
 * [Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) v41.1.0 or later
-* The latest versions of all extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension pack
+* The latest versions the [salesforcedx-vscode-core](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-core) and [salesforcedx-vscode-apex-debugger](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex-debugger) extensions (we suggest that you install all extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension pack)

 ## Set Up the Apex Debugger
 The first time that you use the Apex Debugger in VS Code, complete these setup steps.